maskarade/Android-Orma/migration/README.md

 ## MigrationEngine

 `MigrationEngine` is an interface to provide migration.
-There are two migration engines provided:
+There are three migration engines provided:

 * `SchemaDiffMigration`
 * `ManualStepMigration`
+* `OrmaMigration`

+The last one, `OrmaMigration` is just a composite of the other two.

 Typically you set up them with `OrmaDatabase.Builder`.